-Like it or not, family is – and always will be – our first and primary defense against failure.
+Like it or not, family is – and will continue to be – our first and best line of defense against a life of struggle and failure.
 Community is second.
 Everything else?
 A distant third, especially government.

 Sure, we can try defying norms, changing culture, and rewriting rules of the game.
 But wait at your own peril.
 Reality will slooooooowly roll over you like a Zamboni, driven by a pothead.
 You’ll be a pancake long before a savior arrives.

 A) Waiting for a massive government solution that hasn’t come yet?
 Or…

 B) Educating poor kids and struggling adults on how to follow three rules that are 100% within their control?